joelsmith-2019/weather-app/README.md

 * https://cors-anywhere.herokuapp.com/ for proxying the connection to open weather map
 * https://darkskyapp.github.io/skycons/ for displaying animated weather icons

-This project was inspired by "Dev Ed" on Youtube.
+This project originated from "Dev Ed" on Youtube.